Aptiv (NYSE:APTV) Issues FY 2021 Earnings Guidance

+Aptiv (NYSE:APTV) last released its earnings results on Wednesday, August 4th.
+The auto parts company reported $0.60 earnings per share for the quarter, missing analysts’ consensus estimates of $0.67 by ($0.07).
+The firm had revenue of $3.81 billion during the quarter, compared to analyst estimates of $3.59 billion.
+Aptiv had a return on equity of 8.41% and a net margin of 3.80%.
+The business’s revenue for the quarter was up 94.2% on a year-over-year basis.
+During the same quarter last year, the company earned ($1.10) earnings per share.
+As a group, equities research analysts expect that Aptiv will post 3.72 earnings per share for the current fiscal year.

-In related news, CEO Kevin P. Clark sold 5,830 shares of Aptiv stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $156.90, for a total value of $914,727.00.
-Following the completion of the sale, the chief executive officer now owns 359,693 shares in the company, valued at approximately $56,435,831.70.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP William T. Presley sold 4,000 shares of Aptiv stock in a transaction that occurred on Thursday, June 10th.
-The shares were sold at an average price of $159.61, for a total transaction of $638,440.00.
-Following the completion of the sale, the senior vice president now owns 39,146 shares of the company’s stock, valued at approximately $6,248,093.06.
+In related news, CEO Kevin P. Clark sold 5,830 shares of the company’s stock in a transaction on Tuesday, July 13th.
+The shares were sold at an average price of $157.41, for a total value of $917,700.30.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, SVP William T. Presley sold 4,000 shares of the company’s stock in a transaction on Thursday, June 10th.
+The stock was sold at an average price of $159.61, for a total transaction of $638,440.00.
+Following the completion of the sale, the senior vice president now owns 39,146 shares of the company’s stock, valued at $6,248,093.06.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 15,660 shares of company stock valued at $2,470,867 in the last 90 days.
-Insiders own 0.45% of the company’s stock.
+Insiders sold 15,660 shares of company stock worth $2,470,867 over the last ninety days.
+0.45% of the stock is currently owned by company insiders.

 About Aptiv